graphql-aspnet/graphql-aspnet.github.io/docs/advanced/middleware.md

 1. `ValidateFieldExecutionMiddleware` : Validates that the context and required invocation data has been correctly supplied.
 2. `AuthorizeFieldMiddleware` : If the schema is configured for `PerField` authorization this component will invoke the field authorization pipeline for the current field and assign authorization results as appropriate.
-3. `InvokeDirectiveResolversMiddleware` : Any directives that were attached to the active field are executed and their results acted on accordingly.
 4. `InvokeFieldResolverMiddleware` : The field resolver is called and a data value is created for the active context.
 This middleware component is ultimately responsible for invoking your controller actions.
+It also handles call outs to the directive execution pipeline when required.
-5. `ProcessChildFieldsMiddleware` : If any child fields were registered with the invocation context for this field they are dispatched using the context's field result as the new source object.
+4. `ProcessChildFieldsMiddleware` : If any child fields were registered with the invocation context for this field they are dispatched using the context's field result as the new source object.

 #### GraphFieldExecutionContext